jlheard/spades/memory-bank/progress.md

 ## Goals Moving Forward

-### Immediate Goals (Next 1-2 Weeks)
+### Immediate Goals (Updated April 12, 2025)

+1. **Complete Unit Test Suite**: ✅
+   - Created comprehensive unit tests for all core components
+   - Tested all public methods and key functionality
+   - Ensured test coverage for all game logic
+   - Used manual verification to track test coverage
+   - All tests are now passing

-1. **Fix Rule Enforcement Issues (Priority)**:
+2. **Fix Rule Enforcement Issues**: ✅
-   - Create specific tests for the identified rule enforcement bug
+   - Created specific tests for the identified rule enforcement bug
-   - Debug and fix the logic in `LegalPlayRules.isCardLegalToPlay()` and related methods
+   - Fixed the logic in `LegalPlayRules.isCardLegalToPlay()` and related methods
-   - Ensure players can play spades when they don't have the leading suit
+   - Ensured players can play spades when they don't have the leading suit
-   - Verify the fix works in both tests and actual gameplay
+   - Verified the fix works in both tests and actual gameplay

-2. **Improve UI/Animation (Secondary)**:
+3. **Improve UI/Animation**: ✅
+   - Fixed the failing integration test for player positions
-   - Fix the card value display during winning animations
+   - Fixed the card value display during winning animations
-   - Enhance the winning card animation for better visibility
+   - Enhanced the winning card animation for better visibility
-   - Ensure card content remains visible throughout animations
+   - Ensured card content remains visible throughout animations
-   - Add better visual feedback for game state changes

-3. **Expand Test Coverage**:
-   - Create comprehensive tests for all rule edge cases
-   - Add tests specifically for UI and animation behavior
+   - Added "WINNER" label to winning card animation

+4. **Fixed Card Comparison Logic**: ✅
+   - Fixed bug in `cardComparer.js` where the highest spade wasn't correctly identified when multiple spades were present
+   - Updated the logic to correctly compare cards of the same suit
+   - Ensured the Ace of Spades wins when multiple spades are present

+4. **Create Integration Tests**:
-   - Implement integration tests that simulate real gameplay scenarios
+   - Implement tests for common gameplay scenarios
+   - Test the interaction between multiple components
+   - Verify that all components work together correctly
+   - Test edge cases and unusual card distributions

+5. **Final Verification and Documentation**:
+   - Verify all fixes work in actual gameplay
+   - Update documentation to reflect changes
+   - Create a test report documenting test coverage
+   - Document any remaining issues or limitations

 ### Longer-Term Goals